 What if I need to reschedule my exam appointment(s)?

 You may cancel or change your appointment by contacting Pearson VUE 24 hours prior to the appointment time at www.pearsonvue.com/theconference or by phone at 1-800-709-0180.
 It is your responsibility to cancel or change the appointment within the cancellation/change guidelines.
 It is also your responsibility to keep the email you receive from Pearson VUE confirming the canceled/changed appointment.
 If a change is made via phone, keep a record of the date, time, and the name of the representative you spoke with.
-If you do not give Pearson VUE the required 24 hours notice, you will forfeit the exam fee.
-In that case, you will have to re-register for the exam and pay the appropriate fees to The Conference.
-THERE ARE NO EXCEPTIONS TO THIS POLICY!
+If you do not reschedule or cancel your exam with Pearson VUE at least 24 hours in advance of your appointment, you will forfeit the exam fee.
+In that case, you will have to re-register for the exam and pay the appropriate exam fees to The Conference.
+There are no exceptions to this policy.

 When will my scores be sent to the state licensing board?

-Once you have passed the NBE and eligibility to release scores comes from your school has been reviewed, The Conference will release your scores to the state(s) you indicated on your NBE application.
+Once you sat for the NBE The Conference will release your scores to the state(s) you indicated on your NBE application.
 If you would like to have an official copy sent to another state, you can do so by submitting the appropriate order form along with the $50 processing fee for each state.
 Please allow 5-10 business days from the time The Conference releases your scores to the time the state licensing board receives them.

 What will I receive from The Conference following the exam?

-Once you have passed the NBE (both sections) and eligibility to release scores from your school has been received, The Conference will mail an NBE wall certificate and a wallet ID card with your name, school, and year you passed the NBE to the address provided on your application.
+Once you have passed the NBE (both sections), The Conference will mail an NBE wall certificate with your name, school, and year you passed the NBE to the address provided on your application.
 Allow three to four weeks for delivery.
-Both the wall certificate and ID card are included in your application fee.
+Wallet ID cards are available upon request.
 Additional wall certificates and ID cards are available for purchase from The Conference.
 Order forms can be submitted online at www.theconferenceonline.org.
 Wall certificates can be purchased for $30 and ID cards for $20.